Lawrence Krauss

+publishes a blog titled Critical Mass.

 Early life and education

 Krauss was born on May 27, 1954, in New York City, but spent his childhood in Toronto.
 He was raised in a household that was Jewish but not religious.
 Krauss received undergraduate degrees in mathematics and physics with first-class honours at Carleton University in Ottawa in 1977, and was awarded a Ph.D. in physics at the Massachusetts Institute of Technology in 1982.

 Career

 After some time in the Harvard Society of Fellows, Krauss became an assistant professor at Yale University in 1985 and associate professor in 1988.
 He left Yale for Case Western Reserve University in 1993 when he was named the Ambrose Swasey Professor of Physics, professor of astronomy, and chairman of the physics department until 2005.
 In 2006, Krauss led the initiative for the no-confidence vote against Case Western Reserve University's president Edward M. Hundert and provost John L. Anderson by the College of Arts and Sciences faculty.
 On March 2, 2006, both no-confidence votes were carried: 131–44 against Hundert and 97–68 against Anderson.

-In August 2008, Krauss joined the faculty at Arizona State University as a Foundation Professor in the School of Earth and Space Exploration at the Department of Physics in the College of Liberal Arts and Sciences.
-He also became the Director of the Origins Project, a university initiative "created to explore humankind's most fundamental questions about our origins".
+In August 2008, Krauss joined the faculty at Arizona State University as a foundation Professor in the School of Earth and Space Exploration at the Department of Physics in the College of Liberal Arts and Sciences.
+He also became the director of the Origins Project, a university initiative "created to explore humankind's most fundamental questions about our origins".
 In 2009, he helped inaugurate this initiative at the Origins Symposium, in which eighty scientists participated and three thousand people attended.

-Donors to the Origins Project included a foundation called "Enhanced Education", run by the financier Jeffrey Epstein.
-In 2011, Krauss defended his association with Epstein, saying "As a scientist I always judge things on empirical evidence and he always has women ages 19 to 23 around him, but I've never seen anything else, so as a scientist, my presumption is that whatever the problems were I would believe him over other people."

 Krauss appears in the media both at home and abroad to facilitate public outreach in science.
 He has also written editorials for The New York Times.
 As a result of his appearance in 2002 before the state school board of Ohio, his opposition to intelligent design has gained national prominence.